cnpryer/solverstack-route/README.md

 # cvrp-app
 Development project for solving the vehicle routing problem via containerized microservices & a restful API implementation. **Note that the first few iterations will be monolithic.** The goal is to identify and abstract services for meaningful improvements.

+# CVRP
+Stands for **c**apacitated **v**ehicle **r**outing **p**roblem which is a kind of subset of [vrp](https://en.wikipedia.org/wiki/Vehicle_routing_problem).

+## /paintpicture

+Using the testing ```.csv``` file as a reference, maybe you are a business that owns multiple stores in the middle of the USA.
+These stores are spread across several different states (can be 50, 100, 200 miles apart from eachother).
+It's the beginning of the week and you need to make sure that you fill up those stores with enough inventory for the re-opening of different segments of the country after a pandemic lockdown (economic freeze).
+Your goal is to come up with a cost-effective way to get all the product from your distribution center and to each store during their business hours or specified loading times (the time window component is technically VRPTW).
+You have a limited number of trucks and limited budget for driver hours.
+What do?

 # objectives

 - redevelop the [cvrp-app](https://github.com/christopherpryer/cvrp-app) for production-grade requirements